jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### Evaluator

-The Evaluator is part of the CPAB responsible for reaching out to the UDLto make decisions on how to scale the resource being managed.
+The Evaluator is part of the CPAB responsible for reaching out to the UDL to make decisions on how to scale the resource being managed.
 The Evaluator takes as input metrics that have been gathered by the Metric Gatherer; and then feeds this into the UDL responsible for evaluating metrics configured by the developer of the CPA.
 The Evaluator then parses the output from the UDL, catches any errors, and then returns evaluations retrieved from the UDL.